afedoriouk/fierce-brook-17475/README.md

 ```
 This application is called Note Taker can be used to write and save notes.
+Express.js is a back end web application framework for Node.js.
-Note taker will be implementing Express.js back end and will save and retrieve note data from a JSON file.
+It is implemented as a back end application and will save and retrieve note data from a JSON file.
 The application’s front end has already been created.
 The finnished application is deployed to Heroku.

 When users opens the Note Taker - they are presented with a landing page with a link to a notes page.
 By clicking on the link to the notes page users are presented with a page with existing notes listed in the left-hand column.